mad-lab-fau/mad-gui/docs/customization.rst

 The code snippet from 2. is not complete.
-Depending on whether you want your algorithm to calculate features from existing annotations or to create labels for the plotted data, the content of your plugin's `process_data` will be as descrbied in one of the following two subsections 3.1 and 3.2.
+Depending on whether you want your algorithm to calculate features from existing annotations or to create annotations for the plotted data, the content of your plugin's `process_data` will be as descrbied in one of the following two subsections 3.1 and 3.2.

 .. raw:: html